Karen Ebel

 Karen Ebel is an American politician.
-She serves as a Democratic member for the Merrimack 7th district of the New Hampshire House of Representatives.
+She currently serves as a Democratic representative for the Merrimack 7th district of the New Hampshire House of Representatives.
 Ebel was the deputy speaker during the 2019-2020 biennium.

-Personal life
+Education and personal life

 Ebel earned a degree from Trinity College in Vermont and a Juris Doctor from Georgetown University Law Center.
 Ebel resides in New London, New Hampshire.

 New Hampshire House of Representatives

 Ebel currently serves as a Democratic member for the Merrimack 7th district of the New Hampshire House of Representatives.
 Ebel was first elected to the New Hampshire House of Representatives in 2012 for the Merrimack 5th district, the numbering for which was changed after the 2021 redistricting.
 Ebel currently serves as Minority Leader Pro Tempore.
 Ebel served as Deputy Speaker during the 2019-2020 biennium under Speaker Steve Shurtleff.
 She currently serves as the ranking member of the Special Committee on Commissions.

 She has endorsed Cinde Warmington for governor in the 2024 New Hampshire Gubernatorial Election.

 She endorsed Amy Klobuchar in the 2020 Democratic Presidential Primary.